So today I had my two-year eye exam. You know: you go in ever two years to have your eyes checked and your eyeglass prescription updated.

 I am now at 20/30 vision.
 She says once I hit 20/40 vision, I will be recommended for cataract surgery.
 I’m sorry, what?
 Cataract surgery?
 I’m 36!
 I kind of squealed at her, “Aren’t I supposed to get these when I’m old and like 80?!?”
 She agreed, but said sometimes these things develop.

 **UPDATED October 10, 2017** I went to the eye doctor in August 2017 since my vision has been getting blurrier AND I was seeing double…the cataract has doubled in size, and my vision was 20/50.
 I was referred to an ophthalmologist and had cataract surgery on October 2, 2017.
 My left eye vision is now 20/10!!
 AND (surprise!!!!)
-I have a cataract on my RIGHT eye!
-Surgery is now scheduled for November 6, 2017.
+I also had a cataract on my RIGHT eye, which was surgically repaired on November 6, 2017.
 Both my optometrist and ophthalmologist agreed it was likely my premature birth combined with the Lupron Depot that caused my early development of cataracts.

 What is a cataract?

 Cataracts are a clouding of the lens of the eyeball.
 It causes blurred vision and even blindness.
 It occurs in older adults and more than half of Americans over the age of 80 will have cataracts or have had cataract surgery.
 Many people begin to develop small cataracts in their 40s or 50s, but they do not become a problem for their vision until their 60s.

 If you wear glasses and have a smudge on the lens, your vision through that lens is blurred .
 If you’re a photographer and likewise have a smudge on your lens, the photograph or image may be blurry or smudged.
 Your lens of your eyeball works the same way; if there’s a cataract, your vision will appear blurred.